Here's how to combine multiple Citi credit cards for the ultimate travel rewards | CNN Underscored

 Related: The best cash back credit card: Citi Double Cash with no annual fee.

-Aside from the card’s flat-rate cash back, the Citi Double Cash Card offers an introductory 0% APR for 18 months on balance transfers made within the first four months after opening the card (which rises to a variable 13.99%-23.99% afterward).
+Aside from the card’s flat-rate cash back, the Citi Double Cash Card offers an introductory 0% APR for 18 months on balance transfers made within the first four months after opening the card (which rises to a variable 13.99% to 23.99% afterward).
 So it can also be a useful choice if you have existing credit card debt that you’re looking to consolidate at a lower interest rate.

 While the Citi Double Cash is one of our favorite cards — and the benchmark credit card for CNN Underscored — it does have two downsides.
 First, it has a 3% foreign transaction fee, so this isn’t a card that you’ll want to carry with you when traveling abroad.
 Second, you must use your card at least once every 12 months to prevent your existing cash back from expiring.